HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install all available updates including 10.5.8 using "Software Update".

-- As the Sleep is not working in Mac OS X Leopard, it is better to disable it from Settings to avoid system freeze after idle.
+- As sleep is not working in Mac OS X Leopard, it is better to disable it from `System Preferences -> Energy Saver` to avoid system freeze after idle.

 </details>